We are there every step of the way

 This area serves as our gym, with a large open space for children to move and build.
 We have a playhouse that features a loft and slide, a climber, large soft blocks, and a tunnel.
 The upper level contains constructive materials such as Duplos, driftwood, stones, and Bristle Blocks, as well as transportation toys and animals.
 We utilize this room for music both in the morning and the afternoon.

 Teachers prepare an art project twice a day which is designed to encourage creativity while practicing fine motor skills.
-Additionally, materials and tools are provided for open ended creation as well as easel painting and "messy" life skills.
-The emphasis in our art is process, not product.
+Additionally, materials and tools are provided for open ended creation as well as easel painting and "messy" life skills with an emphasis on the process, not product.
+This room is also used for breakfast, lunch and snack, where children serve themselves, allowing them to further develop their communication and fine-motor skills.

 “Thank you for being such a positive part of Norah's early development.
 We have been consistently amazed with how all of your work with the children in such a calm, caring manner and feel blessed to have found a preschool/daycare that embodies our own philosophies on letting kids be kids--exploring, playing, not afraid to spill some paint.
 The other day I was almost absent-mindedly reading a poem to Norah out loud that I was just reading to myself.
 She immediately responded 'I already know that!
 Bryan told me.'
 I had read 'Hope is the thing with feathers' by Emily Dickinson.
 We all have such hope for our children.
 Thank you for letting us share her with you for a time and for giving so much of yourselves.